fjvallarino/monomer/docs/tutorials/00-setup.md

 The sample project includes custom .ghci and .ghcid files.
 The most important change in .ghci is for Mac users, since Mac does not allow rendering to happen outside the main thread (by default `ghci` spawns a thread of user code).
+If you create your custom GHCi config and run into issues, check if you are provide the necessary flags.